Learn how our work closes gaps and opens opportunities.

 All students deserve the chance to graduate from high school prepared for a prosperous future.
 That’s why we’re on a mission to unite community resources and volunteers to help kids early on, to help them unlock brighter futures for themselves.
 That’s the goal of our United for Schools initiative — because our success here in the Quad Cities depends on the success of our youngest.

-This community school partnership launched at Madison Elementary School in Davenport during the 2021-22 school year.
-In the first two years at Madison, United for Schools has led to improved behavior and social abilities, increased student achievement and better attendance.
-The program has partnered with Washington Elementary School in Moline since Spring 2023.
+This community school partnership launched at Madison Elementary School in Davenport during the 2021-22 school year, and Washington Elementary School in Moline in spring 2023.
+At both schools, United for Schools has led to improved behavior and social abilities, increased student achievement and better attendance.

 United for Schools has had major impacts within our community, including: